Managing Pay

 All continuing, non-faculty, benefit-eligible employees are eligible for an annual performance-based increase.
 Employees hired between July 1 and February 28 will be eligible for a prorated increase according to their date of hire.
 Employees who start work at W&L between March 1 and June 30 are not eligible for salary increases until the following year.

-Managers/supervisors should ensure this is communicated to the employee at the time of hire.
+Managers/supervisors should ensure the employee understands the salary increase process and proration policy at the time of hire.
 Individuals on extended leave without a performance review and individuals hired after August 1 have a shortened annual performance review period.
 Thus, the salary pool increase range for this group of employees has been designed to fall slightly below the salary pool due to reduced time in position.

 Market Adjustments